ThirdWaveTech/microservice-template/README.md

 The build scripts are also pre-configured to package and publish the applications to [Octopus Deploy](https://octopusdeploy.com).
 If you are not using Octopus to deploy your apps, you can simply remove that configuration from your `Rakefile`.

+## Known Issues

+There is an issue in the database drop script when providing a dotted replacement token. (i.e. "MyCompany.MyService").
+SQLCMD.exe which runs the scripts, doesn't like dotted parameters.
+If you use a dotted name, remember to remove the dots in the database name in the generated connection strings and Rakefile.

 ## Support

 Feel free to contact me [@scardetto](https://twitter.com/scardetto) if you have any questions.